craigparry/Scrabble/ReadMe.md

 set up inital board and main game with a toString method so that I can test initial set up of the game and start preparing the logic of the game.

+test bonus representation of letters and bonus

+start set up of player class: abstract and comp/human extensions

+Gui- may be usuful to make a singleton for the gui